 URVC Volunteers in Action Opportunities

-If you would like information on the many volunteer opportunities offered through URVC, please send an e-mail to [email protected] or, if preferred, call 612-625-8016.
+If you would like information on the many volunteer opportunities, offered through URVC, see this URVC snapshot.
+Or send an e-mail to [email protected] or, if preferred, call 612-625-8016.
 A URVC office staff person will contact you.

 A couple of current opportunities are: